Thick Forests: Recognising a thick forest

 \section{Recognising a thick forest}

 We have seen in Lemma~\ref{lem:thickNP} that it is NP-complete to recognise the class \thksf\sB of thick bipartite graphs.
 However, this intractability does not necessarily apply to subclasses of \thksf\sB.
-Thus we will now show that a thick forest can be recognised in polynomial time. \begin{rem} Note that we cannot guarantee to find any particular representation of $G$ as a thick tree, since $\thin G$ may be exponentially large, as discussed in section~\ref{sec:thickgraphs}.
-Rather, we construct an $H\in\thin G\cap\sF$ if there is one, and hence failure will imply that $\thin G\cap\sF=\es$.
-Thus, in what follows, thick vertices $\bs u, \bs w, \ldots$ should not be thought of as fixed in advance, but rather as vertices of $H\in\sF$ in some solution to $H\in\thin G$, if one exists. \end{rem} Stacho~\cite{Stacho1,Stacho2} showed that there is a polynomial time algorithm to deciding whether a chordal graph is 2-subcolourable.
-From Corollary~\ref{cor:chordal}, we know that this is the same problem as recognising that a chordal graph is a thick forest.
-Thus, for example, his algorithm should verify that the graph of Fig.~\ref{fig:chordalthicktree} is a thick tree.
-However, the algorithm is restricted to chordal thick trees, and does not appear to explicitly yield the thick tree representation.
-So we give a different algorithm here, which recognises a general thick forest, with similar time complexity.
-Note also, from Lemma~\ref{lem:maxseps}, that a chordal thick edge has the maximum number of \mcss, so a chordal thick forest may be the most difficult to recognise, rather than the easiest.
+Thus we will give an algorithm to recognise a thick forest in polynomial time.
+If the recognition algorithm succeeds, we will say that $G$ is \emph{accepted}, and we terminate with an explicit $H\in\thin G\cap\sF$.
+Otherwise, $\thin G\cap\sF=\es$, and we will say that $G$ is \emph{rejected}. \begin{rem} Note that we do not guarantee to recover any particular representation of $G$ as a thick tree.
+In fact, $\thin G$ is usually exponentially large, as discussed in section~\ref{sec:thickgraphs}.
+Rather, we construct some $H\in\thin G\cap\sF$, if one exists, with failure meaning that $\thin G\cap\sF=\es$.
+Thus, in what follows, nodes $\bs u, \bs w, \ldots$ should not be thought of as fixed in advance, but rather as vertices of some $H\in\thin G\cap\sF$. \end{rem} Stacho~\cite{Stacho} gave a polynomial time algorithm to decide whether a chordal graph is 2-subcolourable.
+From Corollary~\ref{cor:chordal}, we know that this is the same problem as recognising that a chordal graph as a thick forest.
+Thus, for example, Stacho's algorithm should verify that the graph of Fig.~\ref{fig:chordalthicktree} is a thick tree.
+However, the algorithm is restricted to chordal thick trees, and does not appear to explicitly yield a thick tree representation.
+So we give a different algorithm here, which recognises a general thick forest with the same time complexity.

-Our algorithm is based on the simple fact that the structure of a tree is precisely that it can be decomposed into disjoint trees by the removal of any vertex.
-Thus, if we can identify any thick vertex of $G$, we can decompose the recognition problem in a divide-and-conquer fashion.
+To decide if $G=(V,E)$ is a thick forest, it suffices to decide whether each component of $G$ is a thick tree, so we will consider only the case where $G$ is a thick tree.
+Then our algorithm is based on the simple fact that the structure of a tree is precisely that it can be decomposed into disjoint trees by the removal of any vertex.
+Thus, if we can identify any node $\bs u$ of $G$, we can cast the recognition problem as recursively recognising the subtrees rooted at its children $\bs w_i$ $(i\in[r]$).
+We terminate the recursion when the subtree is a clique, a thick leaf of \thin G.